If you love truth, be a lover of silence. Silence, like the sunlight, will illuminate you in God.

 Adoration of the Blessed Sacrament:

 Held the first Friday of each month at St. Mark's from 8:30 a.m. - 3:00 p.m.
 Everyone is welcome.
+To sign up or change your current time, call Jennifer Dollenger at 406-836-2192.

 Do not lose your inner peace for anything whatsoever, not even if your whole world seems upset.
-If you find that you have wandered away from the shelter of God, lead your heart back to Him quietly and simply".
+If you find that you have wandered away from the shelter of God, lead your heart back to Him quietly and simply.

 St. Francis de Sales